Drugod/BloomProject/README.md

 usage with permission to publish the project here, so we can have also a mutual workflow together (and possibly invite other people to contribute).

+We have a website for this mod, check it asap: https://www.bloomteam666.com

+Also exists a ModDB page for it too: https://www.moddb.com/mods/bloom-doomblood-crossover

-A thread has been opened on ZDoom Forums recently, check it out and give us feedbacks!
+There are also threads on ZDoom Forums and Doomworld, check 'em out and give us feedbacks!

+- Doomworld:
-- NO THREAD YET
+- ZDoom Forums: NO THREAD YET

-You need GZDoom 3.7.2 or Zandronum 2.8+ to run this mod, within any Doom IWAD files though.
+You need GZDoom 3.7.2 or Zandronum 2.8+ to run this mod, within any Doom IWAD files though, plus a compatible gpu with 3.3 GL shaders minimum

 Check SOURCE folder for a complete and exhaustive list of materials used on this mod, plus a long detailed story background and Bible.